ethereum/EIPs/EIPS/eip-x.md

 Governments are responsible for the issuance and management of Licences.
 However, maintaining and sharing this data can be complicated and inefficient.
 The granting of Licences usually requires the filing of paper-based application forms, manual oversight of applicable legislation and data entry into registries, as well as the issuance of paper based Licences.
 If individuals wish to sight information on Licence registries, they often need to be present at the government office and complete further paper-based enquiry forms in order to access that data (if available publicly).

-This EIP seeks to define a standard that will allow for the granting and/or management of Licences via Etherium smart contracts.
+This EIP seeks to define a standard that will allow for the granting and/or management of Licences via Ethereum smart contracts.
 The motivation is, in essence, to address the inefficiencies inherent in current licencing systems.

 ## Licences